Breaking: We Made It! NATO Innovation Challenge. 162 Submissions, 12 Finalists.

 Why This Matters

 NATO is pushing the pace of innovation, pairing combat insight with Allied know-how to deliver rapid, relevant solutions with purpose, urgency, and direct warfighter input.
-The NATO Innovation Challenge, led by NATO Allied Command Transformation (ACT), transforms bold ideas into battlefield-ready solutions.

 This June's Challenge in Tallinn, Estonia, addresses one of the most urgent problems facing modern forces: fibre-optic-controlled FPV drones that evade traditional jamming.
 The unprecedented attention - 162 submissions including 42 from Ukrainian innovators - proves just how critical this challenge has become.